-The X-32 would be piloted by pilot Phillip “Rowdy” Yates, a Naval aviator, who would be given a 20 people maintenance detachment and 2 F/A-18s to serve as chase planes.
+The X-32 would be piloted by pilot Phillip “Rowdy” Yates, a naval aviator, who would be given a 20 person maintenance detachment and 2 F/A-18s to serve as chase planes.
 The testing pilots for both Boeing’s X-32 and Lockheed’s X-35 would serve only as demonstrators.

 The JSF program wanted the companies to design their own test programs, that would best display their respective aircraft’s capabilities and how they would meet or exceed the requirements.

 Companies could use the testing exercises to reveal additional features which were not part of the requirements.
 The testing exercises of each company would be separate from one another.

 Pilot Yates emphasized that during the X-32 test exercises he observed that X-32 had no problems with handling, however, it came short in demonstrating STOVL and supersonic flight using the same configuration.
 The X-32 would require the maintenance crew to make modifications before switching from one to the other.

 Despite the genius design, the aircraft would often suffer from poor power output and engine overheating while in the STOVL mode due to hot air exhaust entering the engine.

 On 26 October 2001, the DoD announced that Lockheed Martin’s X-35 had won the competition.
 The victory of X-35 over X-32 was mainly attributed to X-35’s performance demonstration, more specifically when it took off in less than 150m (500 ft), went supersonic, and landed vertically.

 This was not a feature that could be performed by Boeing’s X-32.